 The mission of Alaska Christian College is to empower Alaska Natives through biblically-based education and Christian formation to pursue excellence in character, learning, and service as followers of Christ.
 ACC is a non-profit organization funded primarily by gifts from individuals, churches, corporations, and foundations.
 Through the generosity of supporters, ACC is able to provide quality educational training with a small staff to student ratio, individual care with one-on-one mentoring, and a safe, supportive environment in which students can grow in their faith.
 President Keith Hamilton is a former NCC member

-Andy Larsen - Evangelical Covenant Church Serve Globally, Middle East and North Africa (MENA)
+Andy Larsen (wife Cari Conklin) Evangelical Covenant Church Serve Globally, Middle East and North Africa (MENA)

-Andy works as a consultant with churches and non-profit groups seeking to understand the "other" (particularly Muslims) and empower peacemaking initiatives.
-He uses his photography, relationship building, and growing network among Muslim, Christian and advocacy groups to build bridges between divergent communities.
-He works with the MENA team primarily focused (but not exclusively) on three of their ministry objectives: 1) Muslim engagement 2) Peace and Reconciliation with focus in the Israeli-Palestinian conflict, and 3) Ministry to refugees.
+Andy works with churches and non-profit groups engaging Muslims locally and globally doing peacemaking initiatives.
+Andy uses his photography, relationship building, and growing network among Muslim, Christian and advocacy groups to build bridges between divergent communities.
+Andy works with the MENA team primarily focused (but not exclusively) on three of their ministry objectives: 1) Muslim engagement 2) Peace and Reconciliation with focus in the Israeli-Palestinian conflict, and 3) Ministry to refugees.

 Pat Kelley - Literacy & Education, SIL